secretstartups/handbook/workflow/index.html.md

 The [infradev issue board](https://gitlab.com/groups/gitlab-org/-/boards/1193197?label_name[]=infradev) is the primary focus of this process.

-### Process
+### Triage Process

+(To be completed primarily by Development Engineering Management)

-1. Issues are nominated to the board through the inclusion of the label `infradev`
+Issues are nominated to the board through the inclusion of the label `infradev` and will appear on the [infradev board](https://gitlab.com/groups/gitlab-org/-/boards/1193197?label_name[]=infradev).

+1. Review issues in the Open column.
+Look for issues within your Stage/Group/Category, but also for those which lack a clear assignment or where the assignment may need correction.
-   1. Assign [a severity](/handbook/engineering/quality/issue-triage/#severity) on the issue to help asses the priority assignment for the refinement session.
+1. Review the [severity](/handbook/engineering/quality/issue-triage/#severity) on the issue to validate appropriate prirotization.
-      1. When assigned severity is the highest and the issue is potentially preventing the Infrastructure department from performing regular operations, additionally apply the `~production request` label.
-When an issue has `~infradev ~severity::1 ~priority::1 ~production request` labels applied, it is required to work on immediate resolution.
-In the case of a `~production request`, please engage Development management based on group assignment to further the process along.
 1. Ensure that the issue clearly explains the problem, the (potential) impact on GitLab.com's availability, and ideally, clearly defines a proposed solution to the problem.
-1. Issues in the **Open** column require triage by Development Engineering Management to identify and/or refine the correct assignment.
-   1. An engineering manager will be assigned if either the `Milestone` or the label `workflow::ready for development` is missing.
+1. Assign an engineering manager to any issue where the `Milestone` or the label `workflow::ready for development` is missing.
    1. Engineering manager brings assigned issue(s) to the Product Manager for prioritization and planning.
    1. Engineering manager unassigns themselves once the issue is planned for an iteration, i.e. associated with a `Milestone` and the label `workflow::ready for development`.
 1. All Issues should be prioritized into the appropriate workflow stage.
+It is the intent to maintain no Open (un-triaged) items.

+Issues with `~infradev ~severity::1 ~priority::1 ~production request` labels applied require immediate resolution.

-### A Guide to Effective Infradev Triage
+### A Guide to Creating Effective Infradev Issues

 Triage of infradev Issues is desired to occur asynchronously.
 There is also a section of the [Weekly GitLab SaaS meeting](https://about.gitlab.com/handbook/engineering/infrastructure/#gitlab-saas-infrastructure) which aims to address anything requiring synchronous discussion or which hasn't been triaged.
 This meeting has time constraints and many of the participants may not have a detailed understanding of the problems being presented.
 For maximum efficiency, please ensure the following, so that your infradev issues can gain maximum traction.